 Again, there is no hard and fast rule here.

-Speaking from personal experience, when Lola the puppy has come to stay with us, she has shown far more aggression than our male Claude.
-However, Lola hasn’t yet been spayed, so perhaps that could be the issue here.
+Speaking from personal experience, when our friend’s puppy comes to visit, she has shown far more aggression than our male Claude.
+However, she hasn’t yet been spayed, so perhaps that could be the issue here.

 Some owners of male Frenchies I spoke to mention their boys displaying alpha male behaviour.
 This aggression manifests itself in the dog believing it’s the dominant force, and that includes being in charge of the owners.